joshmzamora/OSC-Bridge/README.md

 __Docs in progress.__

-A simple app that forwards incoming OSC messages to a static web-app.
+A simple program that runs static HTML/JavaScript files as full-screen desktop applications and enables OSC communication for new networking possibilities.

-Windows 11 tested, MacOS Sequoia functional (needs testing).
+Tested on Windows 11, functional on Mac but needs testing

 ## Installation

 - Download and install latest [release](https://github.com/yonatanrozin/OSC-Bridge/releases)
-  - Opening installed app may show security warning on Mac computers.
-Allow permission in "Privacy & Security" section of system preferences.
-Scroll down in section to find security message, click "open anyway".
+  - Opening installed app may show security warning on Mac computers (first launch only).
+After showing warning, allow permission in "Privacy & Security" section of system preferences.

 ## Usage